Recruitment FAQ

 Will I be an employee or a contractor?

 However, due to regulation in certain countries or if you prefer not to be a contractor, we can also offer you to be employed through an Employer of Record agreement (EOR).
-In such cases the compensation shall be understood as total cost of employment and the actual gross and net salary depends on your country of residence.

 Do I need to travel if I work for you?